wangantian/wangantian.github.io/_resources/vitis_install.md

 * DDR5 RAM ideally 96GB (2 x 48GB), we tried an 2 x 32GB +2 x 48GB version.
 You may consider the ones higher MegaTransfers per second.
 * CPU cooler, idealy using water cooling solution, since air cooler may limit avaliable RAM slots.
 Be mindful over Case, water cooling might not fit within the case comfortablly.
 A possible air cooler is
 Noctua NH-U12A.
 * High Power supply with Fan.
 You may go up to 1000W if needed.
-Please also be aware of the dimension.
+Please also be aware of the dimensions.
-* Large Computer case with additional PWM Fans, we use Lian Li LancooL 216 Black Steel/Tempered Glass ATX Mid Tower Computer Case,2X 160 mm PWM Fans Included (Non-RGB)- LANCOOL 216X Black.
+* Large Computer case with additional PWM Fans; we use Lian Li LancooL 216 Black Steel/Tempered Glass ATX Mid Tower Computer Case,2X 160 mm PWM Fans Included (Non-RGB)- LANCOOL 216X Black.

-The above settings were provided by Zhenyu Xu from Dr. Wei's [NEXT Lab research group](https://sites.google.com/g.clemson.edu/nextlabdoc/home) at Clemson University.
+Zhenyu Xu provided the above settings from Dr. Wei's [NEXT Lab research group](https://sites.google.com/g.clemson.edu/nextlabdoc/home) at Clemson University.

-# Operation system preparation
+# Operating system preparation
-You are not expected to run it over Virtual Machine.
-Thus, you need to install Linux in your desktop.
-We use Ubuntu 22.04 LTS for convinence, which is avaliable in [https://ubuntu.com/download/desktop](https://ubuntu.com/download/desktop).
-Different from Virtual Machine, you need to use tool like Rufs which is avaliable here [https://rufus.ie/en](https://rufus.ie/en) to make your USB flash drive as a bootstrable drive.
-The following video below shows how you use it:
+You are not expected to run it over a virtual machine.
+Thus, you need to install Linux on your desktop.
+We use Ubuntu 22.04 LTS for convenience, which is available at [https://ubuntu.com/download/desktop](https://ubuntu.com/download/desktop).
+Unlike a virtual machine, you need to use a tool like Rufus, which is available here [https://rufus.ie/en](https://rufus.ie/en), to make your USB flash drive bootable.
+The video below shows how you use it:

 [![How to Download and Install Linux from USB Flash Drive Step-By-Step Guide.](https://img.youtube.com/vi/pwWfJwlZLWg/0.jpg)](https://youtu.be/pwWfJwlZLWg "How to Download and Install Linux from USB Flash Drive Step-By-Step Guide.")

-WARNING, if you used provided motherboard, please check your BIOS version, IT HAVE TO BE 0816 [preferred] OR 0904 X86 to be fully support 22.04 installation.
-Otherwise, it will return out of memory.
+WARNING: If you used the provided motherboard, please check your BIOS version; it must be 0816 [preferred] or 0904 X86 to support the 22.04 installation fully.
+Otherwise, it will return an out-of-memory error.

-Version 0904 has an issue with SSD port labeled as C is not usable with Intel i7 14700k CPU.
+Version 0904 has an issue: the SSD port labeled as C is not usable with the Intel i7 14700k CPU.
 Later BIOS versions may fix this issue.
-0816 version has good support for Intel i7 13700k CPU.
+The 0816 version has good support for the Intel i7 13700 K CPU.
-You can install Ubuntu 24.04 with later BIOS (like 1801), but it cannot support Xilinx toolchain at this moment.
+You can install Ubuntu 24.04 with a later BIOS (like 1801), but it cannot support the Xilinx toolchain at this moment.
-The steps for the installation is avaliable [https://www.asus.com/support/faq/1012815/](https://www.asus.com/support/faq/1012815/).
+The installation steps are available at [https://www.asus.com/support/faq/1012815/](https://www.asus.com/support/faq/1012815/).
-You can download the driver from [https://www.asus.com/us/motherboards-components/motherboards/proart/proart-z790-creator-wifi/helpdesk_bios?model2Name=ProArt-Z790-CREATOR-WIFI](https://www.asus.com/us/motherboards-components/motherboards/proart/proart-z790-creator-wifi/helpdesk_bios?model2Name=ProArt-Z790-CREATOR-WIFI) And you can refresh your BIOS following the method in [https://www.youtube.com/watch?v=zDAP7DQOSgU](https://www.youtube.com/watch?v=zDAP7DQOSgU).
+You can download the driver from [https://www.asus.com/us/motherboards-components/motherboards/proart/proart-z790-creator-wifi/helpdesk_bios?model2Name=ProArt-Z790-CREATOR-WIFI](https://www.asus.com/us/motherboards-components/motherboards/proart/proart-z790-creator-wifi/helpdesk_bios?model2Name=ProArt-Z790-CREATOR-WIFI), and you can refresh your BIOS following the method in [https://www.youtube.com/watch?v=zDAP7DQOSgU](https://www.youtube.com/watch?v=zDAP7DQOSgU).

 # Vitis unified design download and installation
-The Vitis is can be download from [https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis.html](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis.html)
+Vitis can be downloaded from [https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis.html](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis.html)

-Once you signin, we have two option, Single File Download (SFD) or using web installer.
+Once you sign in, we have two options: Single File Download (SFD) or the web installer.

-## Single File Download (SFD) [Recommend]
+## Single File Download (SFD) [Recommended]

-The download speed will probably faster than using web installer.
+The download speed will probably be faster than using the web installer.
 Extract the files from the Xilinx_<version>.tar.gz archive:
 ```bash
 tar -xvf Xilinx_<version>.tar.gz
 ```